Devolutions/RDMSamples-ps/custom_batch_actions/The Basics.md

 To retrieve the exact name of the field, right-click on your session and select Clipboard > Copy.
 Switch over to the Preview tab, or you can paste the information in a text editor to retrieve the name of the field(s) that you would like to modify via the Custom PowerShell Command.

-> @icon-info-circle***Note:** Your session will need to have the fields you are trying to find configured with fake/real information before doing the above step.
+> ***Note:** Your session will need to have the fields you are trying to find configured with fake/real information before doing the above step.
 IE: If you want to get the Host field, the host field will need to have text before doing the right-click Clipboard > Copy*

-> @icon-info-circle**Reference**: [Custom PowerShell Script][1]
+> **Reference**: [Custom PowerShell Script][1]

 ## How to get started